Burgestrand/kbc19/README.md

-# Arbetsförmedlingen
+# Santa

 This is a sample Rails 6 app to house an action cable adapter implementation.
+It's a book keeping application for Santa Claus, to keep track of children.

 It's been stripped down to remove distractions.